Many users have reported that they are facing this error when they try installing VJoy. The error says

 - Updating the Application

-In this article, let us see in detail how to resolve the vJoy Failed to Install issue in Windows 10.
+In this article, let us see in detail how to resolve the vJoy Failed to Install issue in Windows 10 and Windows 11.
 Please try the fixes below in the same order as specified.

 Fix 1: Restart the Cryptographic Services